malsf21/omun.ca/_committees/unscb.md

 shortbio: The United Nations Security Council has primary responsibility for the maintenance of international peace and security.
 ---

 *Note: There are two UN committees to accommodate for size and skill: SC Beginner and SC Advanced.
-They will share the same topics and delegate guides, but will have different chairs and delegates.*
+They will have different topics, background guides, chairs, and delegates.*

 The United Nations Security Council has primary responsibility for the maintenance of international peace and security.